 Who will stay with me?

 Most patients go home 2 to 3 days after surgery.
-Identify someone who can be with you for the first week and help drive for you, take care of pets, housework, cooking, and shopping.
+Identify someone who can be with you for the first couple days and help you move around, take care of pets, housework, cooking, and shopping.

 What to bring to the hospital